-Completed the Harvey Milk Terminal 1, which received LEED Platinum certification and includes a new north check-in lobby, a new mezzanine-level security checkpoint, two additional aircraft gates, five new
+Completed the Harvey Milk Terminal 1, which received LEED Platinum certification and includes a new north check-in lobby, a

-- concessions, and a new connecting walkway that links all SFO terminals post-security. - Completed the Taxiway D&T Reconstruction project ahead of schedule.
+- new mezzanine-level security checkpoint, two additional aircraft gates, four new concessions, and a new connecting walkway that links all SFO terminals post-security. - Completed the Taxiway D&T Reconstruction project ahead of schedule.
 This project realigned the taxiways to address existing non-standard taxiway geometry and relocated the fuel vault.

-San Francisco Bay Area Rapid Transit District (BART)
+Bay Area Rapid Transit (BART

-- Advanced the Core Capacity Program (CCP), which will enable BART to run longer trains at higher frequency for an aggregate forecast capacity increase of up to 40%. - Replaced the legacy rail car fleet with Fleet of the Future Rail Cars.
-BART is currently adding additional, expansion rail cars, for a total of 1,129 total rail cars across the system. - Initiated implementation of Next Generation Fare Gates, which are designed to improve the reliability and maintainability of the fare gates and deter fare evasion, in San Francisco stations and throughout the system.
+- Initiated the Core Capacity Program (CCP), which will enable BART to run longer trains at higher frequency for an aggregate forecast capacity increase of up to 40%. - Replaced the legacy rail car fleet with Fleet of the Future Rail Cars.
+BART is currently adding additional, expansion rail cars, for a total of 1,129 total rail cars across the system.